sechibueze/ftc-portal-api/README.md

 - Add feature to resend email verification token incase of loss or delay

 - Allow user to login in without verification but restrict edit access

+- Email sent with localhost but not with heroku